MiguelDLM/obsidian-plugin-Geochronos/README.md

 - [66Ma] #red {Mesozoic} K-Pg Extinction | End of the dinosaurs
 ```

-### 2. Comprehensive Cenozoic Era with Geological Flags
+### 2. Cenozoic example with points, markers and groups

-This example showcases the power of the geological flags.
-It plots key events in the Cenozoic Era against the official Period, Epoch, and Age subdivisions from the International Chronostratigraphic Chart.
+This example shows a typical Cenozoic timeline but includes "points" (single occurrences), "markers" and grouping by region or taxon.
+Use groups for swimlanes (e.g. geographic regions or taxonomic clades) — geological periods are rendered as background lanes via flags and should not be duplicated as groups.

 ```geochronos
 # Cenozoic Era - "Age of Mammals"